Rekom UK

-Rekom UK (formerly The Deltic Group Limited & The Luminar Group Ltd.) is a private company with an estate of 46 nightclubs and has the largest square footage of nightclub capacity in the United Kingdom.
+Rekom UK (formerly Deltic Group & The Luminar Group Ltd.) was the UK branch of Danish multi-national nightclub operator Rekom.
+It operated 35 nightclubs and 12 late-night bars across the United Kingdom, including the PRYZM & ATIK brands.
+On 17 January 2024 Rekom UK fell into administration, blaming higher energy prices and lower student spending due to the cost of living crisis.
+In 2024, Rekom UK separated from its parent company Rekom and re-branded to become NEOS Hospitality LTD, which continues to operate 24 venues and employ over 1,000 people.

 History

-Luminar Group Holdings plc was established in 1988, with the opening of its first nightclub, Manhattan Nitespot in King's Lynn, Norfolk.
+The Luminar Group Ltd was established in 1988 by Simon Barnett, with the opening of its first nightclub, Manhattan Nitespot in King's Lynn, Norfolk.
 The continued growth in the discotheque division and the creation of the popular Chicago Rock Cafe concept meant Luminar became a successful leisure company of the early 1990s.
 It floated on the stock exchange in May 1996.
 There was a large expansion of Chicago Rock Cafes in the late 1990s.
 Luminar also ran and owned a couple of themed Australian restaurants, Tuckers Smokehouse, which opened at Kettering in Northamptonshire and Chelmsford in Essex.
 From August 1999 there were discussions with Northern Leisure about a possible merger.
 In November 1999, Luminar bought twenty nightclubs and seven bars from Allied Leisure for £34m.

 Luminar bought Northern Leisure in May 2000 for £392m with a combined total of 237 nightclubs and late-night bars.
 In 2001 it opened 41 new venues, 44 in 2002, and 30 in 2003.
 In November 2003, it consolidated its range of nightclub brands into the four main divisions – Oceana, Liquid, Life and Lava-Ignite.
 In June 2005, it sold 49 nightclubs to a management buyout, which became CanDu Entertainment for £27m (which was later bought by Agilo in March 2008 after entering administration in March 2008).

 Luminar sold the Entertainment division that included the Jumpin Jaks and Chicago Rock Cafe brands to 3D Entertainment in December 2006 for £79m, in a sale and leaseback deal.

-Luminar Group Holdings plc was placed into liquidation on 26 October 2011.
-Luminar Group Ltd was incorporated on 5 December 2011 and headed up by former managing director Peter Marks, retaining the brands and most of the venues the previous company operated.
+The Luminar Group Ltd was placed into liquidation on 26 October 2011.
+Luminar Group Ltd was incorporated on 5 December 2011 and headed up by former managing director Simon Barnett, retaining the brands and most of the venues the previous company operated.

 The Luminar Group Limited acquired both Chicago Leisure Limited and Chicago Leisure (MK) Limited on 7 November 2014.
 On 17 May 2015, The Luminar Group was rebranded as The Deltic Group Limited, with their recent expansion into the late bar market.

 In December 2020, Deltic Group announced that it was on the brink of administration and looking for a buyer.
 On 17 December 2020 it was reported that Scandinavian company Rekom had purchased The Deltic Group with Peter Marks continuing on as CEO of the UK sites.

-Locations

-The company created the Atik brand in 2016, which has the following locations: